 - 51% of U.S. employees say they are actively looking for a new job or watching for openings.

-- Implement a remarkable performance review system.
-Drive open communication – not just an open-door policy.
-You should schedule time to sit down with your employees and find out what they want from an employer.
-Make changes to your performance review system and ensure you implement daily coaching sessions with your employees.
-If you can get your employees to talk to you about top concerns, then you are doing it right.
+Drive open communication.
+You should schedule time to sit down with your employees.
+Find out what they want from an employer.
+Also, make changes to your performance review system.
+Make sure you also have daily coaching sessions with your team.
+Additionally, if you can get your employees to talk to you about their top concerns, then you are doing it right.